OpenCDSS/cdss-learn-git/mkdocs-project/docs/06-lesson-standard-repo-files/lesson-standard-repo-files.md

 ## README.md ##

 The top-level `README.md` file provides information about the repository contents and purpose.
+Creating a new repository on the GitHub site gives the option of adding a default `README.md` file, or the file can be created with an editor.
+The `README.md` file is the first documentation that will be shown for the repository on GitHub so it should contain useful information about the repository and actionable instructions.
 It is common to include the following sections:

 * Contents